hansojuhan/facegoop/README.md

 - Profile.
 Name and avatar url should be saved in the profile.

 - Editing profile.
 Create a page for editing profile.

+#### User profile

+User profile will have all the information about the user that's not related to authentication (that's in the user model):

+- Full name

+- Bio

+- Image

+- Whatever in the future